DataDog/hiring-engineers/answers.md

 Agents are supported across a broad range of Operating Systems and provide a quick and reliable way of sending information to Datadog.
 Agents can help automatically identify machines, resources and services.

+Datadog provides an [installation script](https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh) via your [account settings page](https://app.datadoghq.com/account/settings#agent/ubuntu) to download and install the agent.
+The first post-installation task is getting familiar with the files in `/etc/datadog-agent/` which will include the agent configuration file `datadog.yaml` and files to support various [integrations](https://docs.datadoghq.com/integrations).

+Note that, while many integrations are supported for commonly uses services, it is straightforward to [create a custom Agent check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6#custom-agent-check) and submit arbitrary data.
+Consider [creating an integration](https://docs.datadoghq.com/developers/integrations/new_check_howto/) for any Agent checks that may be more broadly used.

 - [x] Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 ![tags](https://user-images.githubusercontent.com/768821/48220655-bf34f400-e344-11e8-98c7-8f65130f5950.png)